Degree RequirementMSN or DNP

-What Is a Psychiatric-Mental Health Nurse Practitioner?
+What is a Psychiatric-Mental Health Nurse Practitioner?

 Psychiatric-Mental Health Nurse Practitioners (PMHNPs) are advanced-practice registered nurses who provide comprehensive mental health care to patients suffering from behavioral problems and mental health disorders.
 Not only do PMHNPs provide diagnostic care and treatment, they also focus on psychiatric/mental health maintenance and wellness.
 They use both medicinal and therapeutic interventions in treatment plans to help patients.
 Depending on the state in which they practice, oversight by physicians may or may not be required.

-How to Become a Psychiatric Nurse Practitioner
+Becoming a Psychiatric Mental Health Nurse Practitioner

 Nurse practitioners are advanced-practice registered nurses (APRNs) who have completed a master's program in nursing (MSN) or doctoral degree program (DNP).